torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 includes changing root metadata, signing the updated root metadata and pushing it to the Torizon Cloud server.
 We can do this through uptane-sign by running:
 1. `$ uptane-sign root targets-key add -k uptane-signing-key-ed25519 --repo myimagerepo`
-2. `$ uptane-sign root sign -k origroot --repo myimagerepo` (origroot is the registered root on the server currently.
+2. `$ uptane-sign root sign -k origroot --repo myimagerepo` (`origroot` is the registered root on the server currently.
-    After we push the new root metadata, we should use myroot.)
+    After we push the new root metadata, we should use `myroot`.)
 3. `$ uptane-sign root push --repo myimagerepo`

 Now, the Torizon Cloud server is up-to-date with knowledge of the new key authorized to sign targets metadata, and of